PatrykPrusko2019/ChessGameApp/README.md

 5. King → possibility to move one field up, down, left, law.
 The same possibility of capturing figures.

-6. Queen → ability to move and be captured
+6. Queen → the ability to move and capture the opponent's pieces in the same way as the ROOK and BISHOP pieces.